 - Category pages 1.0, 2.0, 3.0 are placed under 0 (Homepage) target keyword as the main text for that specific page(s).

-- And the same goes to all the other categories and subpages.
+- And the same goes for all the other categories and subpages.

 Get the idea?

-Note: Content management system (CMS) like WordPress and shopping cart platforms easily organise your site according to your website silo documentation through the use of tags, product description pages, category pages and more.
+Note: Content management systems (CMS) like WordPress and shopping cart platforms easily organize your site according to your website silo documentation through the use of tags, product description pages, category pages, and more.

 [divider height=”2″ line=”1″]

-Short, Long and LSI keywords play a significant role in making your website visible in search engines.
+Short, Long, and LSI keywords play a significant role in making your website visible in search engines.
 It is essential for your website to have organized, supportive content, to back up those keywords.
 Search engines inspect your site structure to understand what your website is all about.
 This eventually brings in visitors to your site.
-However, having a Silo Strategy in place, will not only be good for SERP visibility, but it will also impact how visitors use your website.
+However, having a Silo Strategy in place, will not only be good for SERP visibility but will also impact how visitors use your website.